Packing Hacks: My Favorite Travel Finds To Keep You Organized

 Electronics Organizer

-If you have ever spent ten minutes at the bottom of your bag fishing for a charging cable while your phone dies at 2% in an airport, this is for you.
-I keep my chargers, adapters, earbuds and a portable battery all in one place and can pull the whole thing out at security without thinking about it.
-I take this on every single trip — domestic weekend or international — without exception.
+If you've ever spent ten minutes at the bottom of your bag fishing for a phone charger while your battery dies at 2% in an airport, this is for you.
+I keep my chargers, adapters, earbuds, a portable battery, and other small tech gear all in one place.
+The mesh panels are perfect for small items like SIM cards, while the elastic loops keep all my cables neatly packed and tangle-free.
+I take this on every single trip — domestic weekends or longer trips — without exception.

 passport holder for travel